 - Thicken your liquids.
 It’s important to drink enough fluid to avoid dehydration.
 But water and other thin liquids can go down the wrong pipe.
 Ask your doctor if you should thicken drinks with tapioca, matzo meal, cornstarch, or banana or potato flakes.

 - See a speech therapist.
-She can guide you through exercises to strengthen your tongue, lips, throat, and mouth muscles, which will help you swallow.
+They can guide you through exercises to strengthen your tongue, lips, throat, and mouth muscles, which will help you swallow.
 If that doesn’t help, your therapist may suggest neuromuscular electrical stimulation.
 It uses a device to send electrical impulses to nerves in the throat to strengthen the swallowing muscles.
-She may also recommend prescription medications like muscle relaxers, which can open your throat and make swallowing easier.
+They may also recommend prescription medications like muscle relaxers, which can open your throat and make swallowing easier.

 Problems using utensils.
 A stroke can make the muscles in your arms or hands weaker, which makes it hard to use forks, knives, and spoons.
 Try: